-Brow Lift in Newcastle & Sydney by Dr Scott Turner Plastic Surgeon
+Brow Lift in Sydney by Dr Scott Turner Specialist Plastic Surgeon

 A brow lift or forehead lift procedure improves the shape and position of the eyebrows and diminishes wrinkles and furrows on the forehead that can make you appear angry, sad or worried.
-It can also help correct excess, hanging upper eyelid skin that can make you look tired.
-A brow lift is often performed in conjunction with a facelift and/or blepharoplasty for a comprehensive facial rejuvenation.
+It can also help correct excess, hanging upper eyelid skin.
+A brow lift is often performed in conjunction with a facelift and/or blepharoplasty for comprehensive facial rejuvenation.

 Specialist plastic surgeon Dr Scott Turner favours a natural look, so you will not have that ‘surprised’, overcorrected, high-arched brow.